-The figures in Table 3 display a comparison of the tax wedge on low-wage workers (tax wedge for a single worker without children at 2/3 of average earnings - used also in the framework of the Lisbon Strategy) in the Western Balkan countries, the three peer countries and the EU-25.
+The figures in Table 2 display a comparison of the tax wedge on low-wage workers (tax wedge for a single worker without children at 2/3 of average earnings - used also in the framework of the Lisbon Strategy) in the Western Balkan countries, the three peer countries and the EU-25.
 With the exception of Albania and Bosnia and Herzegovina, all Western Balkan countries feature a higher tax wedge than the EU-25 average and Bulgaria.
 Only in comparison with Romania and Slovenia do they exhibit a lower tax wedge.

-Table 3

-Tax wedge for a single person at 2/ 3 of average earnings

-in %, 2006/2007
+Tax wedge for a single person at 2/3 of average earnings in %, 2006/2007

-Country %

 Albania 27.9

 Bosnia and Herzegovina

 FBiH 29.3

 Republika Srpska 31.6

 Croatia 40.1

 Macedonia 37.6

 Montenegro 38.6

 Serbia 38.4

 Bulgaria 31.1

 Romania 42.2

 Slovenia 41.2

 EU-25 37.0

 Source: Arandarenko and Vukojevic (2008), Eurostat.

-Another measure of the tax burden on labour is the implicit tax rate (ITR), a backward-looking indicator.2 Estimates by Arandarenko and Vukojevic (2008) for the Western Balkan countries show a relatively stable level of close to 40% of the ITR in the period 2003 to
+Another measure of the tax burden on labour is the implicit tax rate (ITR), a backward-looking indicator.2 Estimates by Arandarenko and Vukojevic (2008) for the Western Balkan countries show a relatively stable level of close to 40 per cent of the ITR in the period 2003 to 2005.
+This is higher than both the EU-27 average and the values obtained for the peer countries.
+Albania stands out with the highest ITR in the region (almost 44%), while in Macedonia it is below the EU-27 average.

-The implicit tax rate (ITR) on employed labour is defined as the sum of all direct and indirect taxes and employees' and employers' social contributions levied on employed labour income divided by the total compensation of employees working in the economic territory increased by taxes on wage bill and payroll.
+2 The implicit tax rate (ITR) on employed labour is defined as the sum of all direct and indirect taxes and employees' and employers' social contributions levied on employed labour income divided by the total compensation of employees working in the economic territory increased by taxes on wage bill and payroll.